oradian/monohash/README.md

 version that's running MonoHash and if you have external providers such as [Bouncy Castle](https://www.bouncycastle.org/).
   An additional synthetic algorithm `Git` is made available by MonoHash.
-It depends on `SHA-1` and allows you to use hashing compatible with [Git's object IDs](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects) - i.e. it uses the `"blob ${length}\0"` prefix and then proceeds with appending the rest of the binary file.
+It depends on `SHA-1` and allows you to use hashing compatible with [Git's object IDs](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects) - i.e. it first processes the `"blob ${length}\0"` prefix and then proceeds with hashing the rest of the file.

 - `-c <concurrency>` will by default query the number of available processors, and can be overridden with a positive integer.
 The work is both IO (reading) and CPU bound, depending on the digest algorithm used.